Felix-CT/Japanese-OCR-AI-Flashcard-Generator/README.md

  - choosing Google Document AI
  - creating, labeling and fixing the training data, and tuning the model
  - setting up the API
- - recording the youtube video
+ - recording part of the youtube video

 For a general understanding of the project, please watch the video.
 As our google cloud free trial account expired, the api is no longer accesible.